ainneo/basic-git-workflow/README.md

-# A Basic git workflow for individuals or small teams
+# A Basic Git Workflow for Individuals or Small Teams
 <img src="https://miro.medium.com/max/1400/1*cEeZ6LnQdQzDk3kX2fKBYg.jpeg" alt="img" style="height: 100px; width:100px;"/>

 ### In this workflow, we have three branches: